 They will put you last and use you as a provider for their already existing child.

-Note: it’s a valid general principle, but there are exceptions and you must look at your individual situation to decide what’s best for you
+Note: at parity of attractiveness non-mothers are better for most men.
+But you must look at your situation to decide what’s best for you

 Only pick women who have a burning desire for you